Updated As At: 31 July 2023

 Under certain circumstances, we may assume deemed consent from you when you voluntarily provide your personal data for the stated purpose, e.g., when you enquire and provide your contact details.

 You have choices regarding our collection use and/or disclosure of your personal data.
+If you choose not to provide us with the personal data described in this Policy, we may not be able to perform the obligations listed in clause 4.0 above.
 You have the right to object to the processing of your personal data and withdraw your consent in a manner described in clause 6.2 of this policy.

 We may rely on exceptions to the need for consent under the PDPA for the collection, use or disclosure of your personal data under the following circumstances (only those relevant to FM One International Pte Ltd are included):